What we do

 The Greek Revolution 1821

-The resettlement of 500.000 Finish citizens from the part conquered by Soviet Union after World War II.
+The resettlement of 500.000 Finish citizens from the part conquered by Soviet Union after World War II

 In 2021, the Greek State was preparing to celebrate for the 200 years of Revolution.
 The Greek War of Independence, also known as the Greek Revolution of 1821 or Greek Revolution, was a successful war of independence waged by Greek revolutionaries against the Ottoman Empire between 1821 and 1830.
 The war led to the formation of the modern Greece.

 The purpose of the article is not to question the importance of the Greek Revolution and its role to the formation of the Greek State as well as the symbolism that carried the next two centuries.
-Its focus lays on highlighting different approaches that usually are kept in the shadow and scarcely are being discussed by the ‘official’ Greek approach.
+Its focus lays on highlighting different approaches that are usually kept in the shadow and are scarcely being discussed by the ‘official’ Greek approach.
 These are some aspects:

 The resettlement of Karelian evacuees was possible thanks to experiences of land reforms from past decades.
 Although the resettlement caused irritation from local inhabitants’ side, swift legislation, working bees and the perseverance of Karelians helped the country get forward.
 The task of following generations and new history writing is to tackle with silenced shame and outsider feelings by the evacuees: